JRubalcaba/Carranza-Polo/README.md

-##R programmed functions to the model by Carranza and Polo (under review) on the evolution of sexual reproduction.
+##R programmed functions to the model by Carranza and Polo (2015, R.Soc.open.Sci.) on the evolution of sexual reproduction.
 ####V. Polo, J.G.
 Rubalcaba and J. Carranza

-Carranza and Polo (under review).
+Carranza and Polo (2015).
 Sexual reproduction with variable mating systems can resist asexuallity in a rock-paper-scissors dynamics.
-Royal Society Open Science.
+Royal Society Open Science:http://dx.doi.org/10.1098/rsos.140383.

 ####Summary from Carranza & Polo (under review)